 Who is eligible for housing choice vouchers?

 Families and individuals whose income is 30% or less than the state median income.
 See Section 8 Annual Income Limits to see if you qualify.
 Housing units must meet Housing Quality Standards and fall within the Fair Market Rents set for the area in order for a voucher to work.

 How much rent does the voucher cover?

 The renter pays 30% of their adjusted family income and HUD subsidizes the difference between that amount and gross rent for the unit.
 For example, if a family’s adjusted income is $1200 per month and the rent is $900, the family will pay $360 (30% of $1200) and the voucher will be worth $540.

 How do you obtain a Section 8 Housing Choice Voucher?

 You can apply for a voucher at Action Inc. or Apply Online.
 There may be a waitlist to obtain a voucher.

 Who generally applies for Section 8 Housing?

-The program was designed to assist anyone who makes less than 30% of the Area Median Income as defined by the Federal Government.
+The program is designed to assist anyone who makes less than 30% of the Area Median Income as defined by the Federal Government.
 Examples of people who might be eligible are low-income seniors, single parents with children and individuals with disabilities.
 These units are available to persons with a voucher.
 Please check out property listings in Montana on Montana Housing Search.
 This rental search website includes a feature that indicates which units of housing will accept vouchers.